MayCXC/The-Opiate-Crisis/README.md

 - After the competition, we created an up to date project, fixed the express configuration, and deployed to heroku, which fixed all of these issues.

 ## Result: Success
-We tied with UCONN for first place, the fourth consecutive year Quinnipiac has put a student on the winning time.
+We tied with UCONN for first place, the fourth consecutive year Quinnipiac has put a student on the winning team.
 It was a good experience and a good time for everyone, we left with way more friends and way fewer resumes than we came with.

 ## Build Setup